parashardhapola/scarf/docs/source/vignettes/merging_datasets.md

 ---
 ### 2) Merging datasets

 The merging step will make sure that the features are in the same order as in the merged file.
-Th merged data will be dumped into a new a Zarr file. `ZarrMerge` class allows merging multiple samples at the same time.
-Though only kind of assays can be added at a point, other modalities for the same cells can be added at a later point.
+The merged data will be dumped into a new a Zarr file. `ZarrMerge` class allows merging multiple samples at the same time.
+Though only one kind of assays can be added at a time, other modalities for the same cells can be added at a later point.

 ```python
 #Can be used to merge multiple assays